decentraland/old-documentation/_posts/development-guide/2018-02-13-3d-model-animations.md

 The `AnimationState` object doesn't store the actual transformations that go into the animation, that's all in the .glTF file.
 Instead, the `AnimationState` object has a state that keeps track how far it has advanced along the animation.

+> Note: If a 3D model contains embedded animations, but its Entity doesn't have an `Animator` component to control them, then the animations will start playing when the entity is added to the engine.
+If an `Animator` component is present in the entity, all animations default to a `stopped` state, and need to be manually played.

 ## Fetch an animation